Glen Murakami

-Glen Murakami is an American animator, director and producer best known for his work on Batman Beyond, Teen Titans, Teen Titans Go!, Ben 10: Alien Force and Ben 10: Ultimate Alien.
-Murakami co-created, produced, and developed the 2003 TV series Teen Titans.
+Glen Murakami is a Japanese-American animator, artist, character designer, director and producer best known for his work on Teen Titans, Batman Beyond, The Batman, Beware the Batman, Teen Titans Go!, Ben 10: Alien Force and Ben 10: Ultimate Alien.
+Murakami is the creator and producer of the Cartoon Network series Teen Titans.

 Animation

 Murakami originally wanted to be a comic book artist.
 His friend from junior high and high school, Keith Weesner, got a job working on Batman: The Animated Series as a background artist and informed Murakami when they were hiring artists at Warner Bros.
 Animation.
 Murakami was given a storyboard test, which he failed.
 But seeing his drawing talent, he was hired anyway.

 Working closely with Bruce Timm, Murakami worked as a character designer and storyboard artist from 1991 to 1993.
 From 1995 to 1999, Murakami worked as Art Director on Superman: The Animated Series and The New Batman/Superman Adventures.

 Batman Beyond

 Murakami was promoted to producer for Batman Beyond and won an Emmy Award in 2001 for his work on the series.
-In addition to producing, he also was credited for story on the movie, Batman Beyond: Return of the Joker.
+In addition to producing, he also was credited for story on the direct-to-video film Batman Beyond: Return of the Joker.